iaifi/iaifi.github.io/iaifi-reminders/iaifi-news_semester-wrapup.md

 - The registration fee is $200 for in-person attendance.
 - Registration includes attendance for 5 days, a welcome dinner, and coffee and snack breaks.
 - Virtual attendance will not be provided, but recordings from the workshop will be posted on [IAIFI's YouTube channel](https://iaifi.org/summer-workshop.html#speakers).
+- **The deadline to submit contributed talks or posters for consideration is Sunday, June 1, 2025.
+[Submit here](https://app.smartsheet.com/b/form/dcec880db8f149ef84792b4d34b7fd7d).**

 **Summer Workshop Details:**
 - When: August 11–August 15, 2025
 - Where: Harvard University (Cambridge, MA)
 - What: [View the full list of plenary speakers](https://iaifi.org/summer-workshop.html#speakers)
-- The deadline to submit contributed talks or posters for consideration is **Sunday, June 1, 2025**.
-[Submit here](https://app.smartsheet.com/b/form/dcec880db8f149ef84792b4d34b7fd7d).

 ## IAIFI Colloquium Series

 Thank you to our speakers for this term: [Sam Bright-Thonney](https://inspirehep.net/authors/1706736), [Daniel Whiteson](https://sites.uci.edu/daniel/), [Akshunna Dogra](https://inspirehep.net/authors/2192158), [J. Nathan Kutz](https://faculty.washington.edu/kutz/), and [Joshua Bloom](https://joshbloom.org/)!

 The IAIFI Colloquium series will continue in Fall 2025.
-In the meantime, you can catch up on our previous colloquia on [our YouTube channel](https://youtube.com/@iaifiinstituteforaifundame3333?feature=shared).
+If you missed any of this semester's colloquia, you can watch recordings of all [Spring 2025 colloquia](https://youtube.com/playlist?list=PLBY0ED2StbGb7VsUi73x6Dp4vkHT0LQ1k&feature=shared) on our YouTube channel, as well as [recordings from previous semesters](https://youtube.com/@iaifiinstituteforaifundame3333?feature=shared).

 ## IAIFI Research Highlights

-IAIFI shares monthly research highlights with the NSF.
+Each month, IAIFI posts a research highlight on our website, showcasing the innovative work of IAIFI investigators.
 View Spring 2025's research highlights below!

 - [Denoising Hamiltonian Network for Physical Reasoning](https://iaifi.org/research.html#denoising-hamiltonian-network-for-physical-reasoning)
 - [Generative Modeling for Mathematical Discovery](https://iaifi.org/research.html#generative-modeling-for-mathematical-discovery)